-To file a complaint of sexual misconduct, contact the Title IX Coordinator, the Deputy Title IX Coordinator, or the Campus Title IX Administrators via mail, email, telephone, or in person.
+To file a complaint of sexual misconduct, contact the Title IX Coordinator or the Campus Title IX Administrators via mail, email, telephone, or in person.

 At the time of the filing of the formal complaint, the complainant may request the complaint be considered under the formal or informal resolution process.